squared-studio/SkillVerse/git/chapter_00001.md

 4. **Select Components:** During the installation, you'll be asked to select components to install.
 Make sure to select "Git Bash Here" and "Windows Command Prompt" if you want to use Git from the command line.

+5. **Configure the PATH Environment:** Ensure that Git is added to your PATH environment variable.
+This allows you to use Git from any command prompt.

-5. **Complete the Installation:** Follow the remaining prompts to complete the installation.
+6. **Complete the Installation:** Follow the remaining prompts to complete the installation.

-6. **Verify Installation:** Open the Command Prompt or Git Bash and type `git version` to verify that Git has been installed correctly.
+7. **Verify Installation:** Open the Command Prompt or Git Bash and type `git version` to verify that Git has been installed correctly.

 ### Linux
 Installing Git on Linux is straightforward and can be done using the package manager for your specific Linux distribution.
 Here are the steps for some common distributions: